 Print Save Review

-5 from 2 votes
+4.67 from 3 votes

-Creamy Butternut Squash Alfredo with Maple Glazed Bacon
+Butternut Squash Alfredo

 This is the perfect pasta for fall!
 And the maple glazed bacon is hands down INCREDIBLE!